laravel/docs/cashier-paddle.md

 <a name="testing"></a>
 ## Testing

-Paddle currently lacks a proper CRUD API so you should manually test your billing flow.
-Paddle at the moment also lacks a sandboxed developer environment so any card charges you make are live ones.
-For this we recommend to use coupons with 100% off or free products during testing.
+Paddle currently lacks a proper CRUD API so you will need to manually test your billing flow.
+Paddle also lacks a sandboxed developer environment so any card charges you make are live charges.
+In order to work around this, we recommend you use coupons with a 100% discount or free products during testing.